Counting with two-level polynomials: Chromatic polynomials with finite depth

-\begin{proof} Given a crux (bond) $H$, let $H_i=\pi_i(H)$, and let the foundation be the projection vector $(H_1,\ldots,H_k)$, as in Definition~\ref{def:proj}.
+\begin{proof} Given a crux (bond) $H$, let $H_i=\pi_i(H)$, and let the foundation be the projection tuple $(H_1,\ldots,H_k)$, as in Definition~\ref{def:proj}.
 Then $H_i$ is a disjoint union of paths (including possibly isolated vertices), that is,

 Let $m_i=\sum_j c_{ij} = \abs{V(H_i)}$, so that $\sum_i m_i$ is the foundation size.
 Isomorphisms of foundations will be tuples $(\sigma_1,\ldots,\sigma_k)$, where $\sigma_i$ is an \emph{order-preserving} embedding of $H_i$ into $P_q$ (that is, the paths $P_{c_{ij}}$ may be placed anywhere in $P_q$ such that they remain in the same order and don't overlap).
 For a fixed foundation size $M$, there are only a finite number of ways to write $M=\sum_i m_i$, and only a finite number of ways to partition $m_i$ vertices into disjoint paths, so the number of foundation isomorphism classes of size $M$ is finite (S6).
-Isomorphisms of foundations induce isomorphisms of cruxes with the appropriate properties (S7) by sending the vertex $(v_1,\ldots,v_k)$ to $(\sigma_1(v_1),\ldots,\sigma_k(v_k))$.
+Isomorphisms of foundations induce isomorphisms of cruxes with the appropriate properties (S7) by sending the vertex $(v_1,\ldots,v_k)$ to $\big(\sigma_1(v_1),\ldots,\sigma_k(v_k)\big)$.
 Any crux mapping to a foundation $(H_1,\ldots,H_k)$ must be a subgraph of $H_1\times\cdots\times H_k$ (with additional properties), and so there are a finite number of crux types for each foundation class (S8).

 Lastly, we calculate the number of foundation isomorphisms with domain $(H_1,\ldots,H_k)$ as a function of $q$.
 The number of isomorphic copies of $H_i$ in $P_q$ is $\binom{q-m_i+s_i}{s_i}$, since we have $q-m_i$ vertices of $P_q$ not included, and so $q-m_i+s_i$ slots to place the $P_{c_{ij}}$'s.
 Therefore the total number of isomorphisms with domain the given foundation is